benchkram/bob/README.md

 Use it to build codebases organized in multiple repositories or in a monorepo.

-When should i consider using Bob?
+When to consider using Bob?

 * You want a pipeline which runs locally and on CI.
 * You want remote caching and never do the same build twice!